-As of the date of this prospectus, Mr. Xiaofeng Gao, our founder and chairman of our board of directors, beneficially owns an aggregate of 43% of our outstanding ordinary shares.
-Upon the completion of this offering, our executive officers and directors, together with our existing shareholders, will beneficially own approximately 12,000,000 ordinary shares, or approximately 80% of our outstanding ordinary shares.
+As of the date of this report, our executive officers and directors, together with our existing shareholders, beneficially own approximately 9,000,000 ordinary shares, or approximately 75% of our outstanding ordinary shares.

 Accordingly, our executive officers and directors, together with our existing shareholders, could have a significant influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations, the election of directors and other significant corporate actions.
 In cases where their interests are aligned and they vote together, these shareholders will also have the power to prevent or cause a change in control.
 Without the consent of some or all of these shareholders, we may be prevented from entering into transactions that could be beneficial to us or our minority shareholders.
 In addition, our directors and officers could violate their fiduciary duties by diverting business opportunities from us to themselves or others.
 The interests of our largest shareholders may differ from the interests of our other shareholders.
 The concentration in the ownership of our ordinary shares may cause a material decline in the value of our ordinary shares.
-For more information regarding our principal shareholders and their affiliated entities, see "Principal Shareholders."